rvnminers-A-and-N/RVN-Forks-Multi-QT-Tool/README.md

 ### Edit with appropriate tweaks first!
 From there, run the qt-installer, then qt-run!!!

 ### If you have any pre-existing wallets, back them up!!!!
 Sometimes when a new qt wallet version is downloaded and opened, it can corrupt an older wallet version file and cause havoc; I myself have been in this spot, I was able to fix my mistake thankfully, but avoid it!

+### Roadmap
+	-Automate user specific tweaks with starting by defining the user and the desired working directory location at the very beginning
+	-Give the .bat files icons (this may have to wait until the multi-qt.exe phase) -Use qt-creator or another qt tool to produce a single window, tab based experience in which a user can switch back and forth between coins;
+	when it starts up, the user will be greeted with a checklist of the different coins and can select the desired ones for opening
+	-Will be a downloadable release package just like on the github of the coins themselves, consisting of an install/uninstall and multi-qt.exe
+	-A main working directory containing the wallets of each folder will be produced, each of which sorted in their own directories

 ## Feel free to reach out for support at our discord server!
 	https://discord.gg/BGVNaKfkBP